 If no terms are found, then a message is displayed 'No terms found'.

-If one term is found, then the term is loaded into tvHierarchy.
+If one term is found, then the term and its ancestors, if any, are loaded into tvHierarchy, unless the term has more than one lineage, in which case the lineage selector dialog (TdlgSelectLineage) is displayed.

 If more than one term is found, then a find dialog is displayed allowing the user to select from the terms.
-The selected term is loaded into tvHierarchy.
+The selected term and its ancestors, if any, are loaded into tvHierarchy, unless the term has more than one lineage, in which case the lineage selector dialog (TdlgSelectLineage) is displayed.

 Lineage selector dialog